Sacred Heart Church (Jersey City, New Jersey)

-Sacred Heart Church is a historic church and former Roman Catholic parish church on MLK Drive at Bayview Avenue in the Greenville section of Jersey City, New Jersey, United States.
+The Sacred Heart Church is a historic church and former Roman Catholic parish church on MLK Drive at Bayview Avenue in the Greenville section of Jersey City, New Jersey, United States.
 It is within the Archdiocese of Newark.

+Established in 1898 as a parish, the church was built in 1922; and closed for worship in 2005.

 History and description

+Use as a church

 Built between 1922 and 1924, it was designed by Boston architect Ralph Adams Cram with a mixture of Spanish Gothic and Moorish architecture.
 Its stained glass windows were designed by the then 18-year-old Harry Wright Goodhue.

 The complex is listed on the New Jersey Register of Historic Places but is considered threatened.

-Sacred Heart Church closed in 2005 when the number of parishioners dropped to a few hundred from the 4,000 it had at its peak.
+The Sacred Heart Church closed in 2005 when the number of parishioners dropped to a few hundred from the 4,000 it had at its peak.
 The Archdiocese of Newark has no plans to reopen the church.
 The affiliated Sacred Heart School remains open.

+Subsequent use

 The priory of the church become home of the Jersey City Employment & Training Program (JCETP) re-entry program, headed by Jim McGreevey, in 2015.

 During the 2019 Jersey City shooting the school was on lock-down and used as defensive position during the incident.
 That school was taken over by law-enforcement agencies and used during the incident.